Hurricane Laura’s ferocious winds, storm surge could be ‘unsurvivable’ along Texas, Louisiana coast

-These communities have seen hurricanes before, but perhaps nothing like Laura, which had sustained winds of more than 150 mph while out over the water, with gusts up to 175 mph.
-That kind of power can uproot trees and toss them like twigs or splinter and flatten homes — as Hurricane Michael did when it similarly intensified rapidly over the Gulf and slammed into Mexico Beach, Fla., two years ago, about 500 miles east of here.
+These communities have seen hurricanes before, but perhaps nothing like Laura, which had sustained winds of more than 150 mph while out over the water, with gusts of up to 175 mph.
+That kind of power can uproot trees and toss them like twigs or splinter and flatten homes — as Hurricane Michael did when it similarly intensified rapidly over the gulf and slammed into Mexico Beach, Fla., two years ago, about 500 miles east of here.

-Authorities in this coastal city of 78,000 were bracing for some of the worst storm surge flooding in recorded history, with the winds and shape of the coastline combining to drive a wall of water well off the shore.
+Authorities in this coastal city of 78,000 were bracing for some of the worst storm surge flooding in recorded history, with the winds and shape of the coastline combining to drive a wall of water well beyond the shore.
 Expectations are that the Calcasieu River and the lakes that sit north of the coastline could crest at more than 15 feet above normal.
 That likely would put much of Lake Charles underwater, so city officials ordered a mandatory evacuation.

-By Wednesday afternoon, most Lake Charles residents who planned to get out had already done so.
+By Wednesday afternoon, most Lake Charles residents who planned to get out had done so.
 Buildings and homes were boarded up across the region, and the streets of the city’s small downtown were desolate.
 Scattered gas stations were the only businesses that remained open.
 Authorities had been providing rides out of Calcasieu Parish for those without other means, but those rides ceased at 10 a.m.
 Wednesday, and Burton Coliseum, the area’s evacuation hub, was shuttered by 3 p.m.

-Brittany Fabacher, 34, struggled with whether to escape her family’s Lake Charles mobile home.
+Brittany Fabacher, 34, struggled with whether to flee her family’s Lake Charles mobile home.
 She and her husband discussed timing and cost and the impact on their 6-year-old son.

-“We’ve thought about leaving, but then you don’t know when you’ll be able to get back,” she said, noting that many of her neighbors had already evacuated as of Wednesday afternoon.
+“We’ve thought about leaving, but then you don’t know when you’ll be able to get back,” she said, noting that many of her neighbors had evacuated as of Wednesday afternoon.
 “I’m hoping to just get a lot of water.
 I’m hoping it won’t blow down the house.
 We have a generator, but I guess that wouldn’t do no good if there’s no house.”

 “We do have a little boat, but it’s an inflatable one,” she said.